Sank's Glossary of Linguistics

 | Elly van Gelderen, 2007

-2. (Diachronic) Joseph Greenberg (2005) describes: Definite articles (Stage I) evolve from demonstratives, and in turn can become generic articles (Stage II) that may be used in both definite and indefinite contexts, and later merely noun markers (Stage III) that are part of nouns other than proper names and more recent borrowings.
-Eventually articles may evolve anew from demonstratives. | Wikipedia, 2022
+2. (Diachronic) Joseph Greenberg (2005) describes it: Definite articles (Stage I) evolve from demonstratives, and in turn can become generic articles (Stage II) that may be used in both definite and indefinite contexts, and later merely noun markers (Stage III) that are part of nouns other than proper names and more recent borrowings.
+Eventually articles may evolve anew from demonstratives. | Wikipedia, 2024

 CYCLIC AGREE

 (Syntax) We propose that agreement displacement phenomena sensitive to person hierarchies arise from the mechanism of Agree operating on articulated φ-feature structures in a cyclic syntax.
 Cyclicity and locality derive a preference for agreement control by the internal argument.
 Articulation of the probe determines (a) when the agreement controller cyclically displaces to the external argument and (b) differences in crosslinguistic sensitivity to person hierarchies.
 The system characterizes two classes of derivations corresponding empirically to direct and inverse contexts, and predicts the existence and nature of repair strategies in the latter.
-The properties of agreement displacement thus reduce to properties of syntactic dependency formation by Agree. | Béjar and Rezac, 2009
+The properties of agreement displacement thus reduce to properties of syntactic dependency formation by Agree. | Susana Béjar and Milan Rezac, 2009

 See Also MULTIPLE AGREE.

-CYCLIC(AL) PRINCIPLE:
+CYCLIC(AL) PRINCIPLE

 1. (Generative Grammar) We assume that the rules are linearly ordered and that they are applied in the given order in forming a derivation.
 Furthermore, this order is cyclical, in the following sense.
 The syntactic component generates a string with surface structure that is represented by labeled bracketing.
 The sequence of phonological rules is first applied to all innermost constituents of this string.
 Innermost brackets are then deleted, and the sequence applies to the new innermost constituents.
 This cyclical application is repeated until the maximal domain of phonological processes is reached.
-(The maximal domain is the phonological phrase, which we assume to be marked in the surface structure.) | ?
+(The maximal domain is the phonological phrase, which we assume to be marked in the surface structure.) | Halle and Chomsky, 1968

 2. (Generative Grammar) By which a set of rules applies first to the smallest constituents which are of a given type or types, then to the next largest such constituents, and so on. | ?